comp426-2022-fall/syllabus/tldr.md

 ### How do we do things?

 - We will use GitHub.
-- We will talk about open source and licensing.
+- We will use open source tools.
-- We will learn how to work collaboratively.
+- We will work collaboratively.

 ### CTRL+C CTRL+V?